Da Weasel: Career

 In 2004, Mário Barreiros was replaced by João Martins as producer, and DJ Glue joined the band as live DJ, filling a spot vacant for three years.
 They helped Da Weasel reinvent themselves on their latest album, Re-Definições, a deeply thought-out piece of work which refined the sound heard in the previous album.
 Music fans responded enthusiastically, with over 80,000 copies sold, making it Da Weasel's best selling album.

 In 2005 the band played a sold-out concert at the Olympia in Paris, its first ever big international performance.

 In 2006 Da Weasel publishes a Track named "Play Up" inspired by the statement of Bob Marley: "Football is Music" which expresses their passion for football.
 The track is found exclusively on the CD PlayUp, among 15 other football tracks written by various artists.

-On April 2, 2007, Da Weasel released their latest album entitled Amor, Escárnio e Maldizer.
+On 2 April 2007, Da Weasel released their latest album entitled Amor, Escárnio e Maldizer.
 It reached platinum status on the same day, with over 20,000 copies sold.

 The band sang a song called Nigga on Gato Fedorento's last episode of the season Diz Que É Uma Espécie de Magazine.
 They were before presented with a Gato Fedorento's audio sketch, "Nigga, Tu És Nigga, Nigga?" ("Nigga, Are You Nigga, Nigga?"), and they quoted part of the sketch.

-On December 9, 2010, Da Weasel announced the band's breakup.
+On 9 December 2010, Da Weasel announced the band's breakup.

-In July 13, 2019, It was announced that Da Weasel will be reuniting for an exclusive concert on July 11, 2020 in the NOS Alive festival in Portugal.
-The reunion has been postponed to 10 July 2021 after the cancellation of the 2020 edition of the festival, due to the COVID-19 pandemic.
+On 13 July 2019, It was announced that Da Weasel would be reuniting for an exclusive concert on 11 July 2020 in the NOS Alive festival, in Portugal.
+The reunion was then postponed to 2022, after the cancellation of the 2020 and 2021 editions of the festival, due to the COVID-19 pandemic.